giancambo/benperk.github.io/msdn/README.md

 + [Using Network Tracing to debug System.Net based issues][DTT12]
 + [IIS Admin Service fails to start][DTT13]
 + [Troubleshoot a Web API Self Host performance problem][DTT14]
++ [Using Entity Framework and Web API, I get a 500 Internal Server Error or a Hang][DTT15]

 ## Deployment and Source Code Repository
 + [How to configure GitHub or VSTS for use with an Azure Function][DSCR1]